 Brunch and People Watching

-I had some time to kill before I caught the water taxi to Perast and Lady of the Rocks, so I decided to have a latte and a cheese omelet.
+I had some time to kill before I caught the water taxi to Perast and Lady of the Rocks, and I decided to have a latte and a cheese omelet.
 That was when I realized how many cruise day trippers that came in and out of Kotor.
 As I sipped and noshed, I watched.
-They came in by the masses and it was amazing to watch.
-I am not dissing cruisers as I have done several myself but it was interesting to see how the other side views it.
+They came in by the masses, and it was amazing to watch.
+I am not dissing cruisers as I have done several myself, but it was interesting to see how the other side views it.